 User Roles

-There are two main user roles on Spiky:
+There are three main user roles on Spiky:

 Admin